 London Midtown Office & Retail Markets

-Our extensive research provides a detailed and often unique insight into London Midtown’s Office & Retail markets and with our joint venture company, Union Street Partners, the London South Bank commercial property market.
+Our extensive research provides a detailed and often unique insight into office and retail markets in London Midtown.
+In conjunction with Union Street Partners, we also focus on the London South Bank commercial property market.

-In Midtown, we have tracked quarterly Take-up, Availability, Future Supply and Investment activity in WC1, WC2, part EC1 and part EC4 for two property cycles which is why, once the insight of our experienced property professionals is applied, it is considered by many to be the most credible, dedicated commercial property research available for this market.
+In Midtown, we track quarterly take-up, availability, future supply and investment activity in WC1, WC2, part EC1 and part EC4 for two property cycles.
+Our research is backed by the insights of our highly experienced property professionals and is considered among the most reliable and focused for this market.

-The London Midtown Office & Retail Market Q3 16
+The London Midtown Office & Retail Markets Q1 2018

 Farebrother regularly contribute to and host events, receptions, presentations and round table discussions focused on the Centre of London for investors, developers, occupiers and managers.
-Please contact Lizzie Cave for further details.
+Please contact Adrienne Kearney for further details.